derecalliance/protocol/protocol.md

 | Recovery     | GetSecretIdsVersionsRequestMessage received                        | MUST Send GetSecretIdsVersionsResponseMessage with all secrets and versions for this sharer.
 This MUST only reveal other secret IDs if it is received through the communication channel of a secretID paired in recovery mode.
 Otherwise, it only returns the versions associated with the current secretID, with a result status of PARTIAL.                                                                        |
 | Recovery     | GetShareRequestMessage received                                    | MUST send GetShareResponseMessage with the share and appropriate error code.
 This MUST only return the share if it is either requested through the same secret ID that is being requested, or is requested through a secret ID that was paired in recovery mode.                                                                                                                                                     |

-# Further details

-### Pairing
-For pairing, there must be a transfer of a "contact" before the protocol begins.
-This includes one party's encryption key, the URI to use for the protocol, and a nonce to identify this pairing.
-The "initiator" then sends a pairing message, and the "responder" sends a response.
-At that point, the two parties are now paired.
-The initiator can be either the sharer or helper, and the responder will be the other party.

-The initiator creates a Pair Request message, signs the message with their private signature key and encrypts the message using the responder's public encryption key.

-When the initiator sends the pair request message, the responder initially doesn't know the initiator's public key at this stage.
-So they can't do anything with the sender hash immediately, though they can verify the receiver hash using their own public encryption key.

-The responder decrypts the message using their private encryption key but can't verify the sender's signature yet, as they don't have a sender signature public key.

-The initiator's public keys (for encryption and signature) are both present in the pair message, so the the receiver can belatedly a) assess the SHA-384 hash they just received. b) assess the signature.

-The responder then replies with a Pair Reply message.
-They sign with their private signature key and encrypt it with the initiator's public encryption key.

-The initiator decrypts the message with their encryption private key but can only assess the signature having deserialised the pair response message.

-After pairing for a given secret ID, for all future messages for that secret ID, the receiver of a message can both decrypt and verify the signature on each message as it is received.

-### Recovery
-If a sharer loses their secret, they can recover it by combining the secret shares that were sent to a threshold number of helpers.
-This might mean installing the software on a new device and creating a new secret ID, to be used for establishing the communication channels used for recovery.

-The sharer then pairs with each of the helpers in "recovery mode".
-This is identical to normal pairing, except that there is a boolean in the pairing message that says it is being done in recovery mode rather than normal mode.
-It is recommended that the helper software inform its user that this is a recovery pairing rather than a normal pairing.
-The protocol itself treats the two pairings identically, but the software might have a user interface that treats them differently.
-For example, the sharer's software might display on the screen the fact that it is in recovery mode, and might disallow creating any new information to protect until the recovery is done.
-And the helper app might request that the helper choose which secrets that are currently stored belong to the same person as the person that is now authenticating to recover.

-Once the sharer has paired with a helper in recovery mode, they can then send the normal message that gets all secret IDs and versions that this helper has for that person.
-If the helper recognized the sharer as being the same person who saved earlier secrets with them, then the reply to that request will include those other secrets.
-The sharer can then request every share that the helper claims to possess.
-After each new helper is added, the sharer should try to reconstruct all the secrets for which the helper sent back shares.
-If this helper was enough to cross the recovery threshold, then that recovery will succeed.
-When all secrets have been recovered, the sharer can exit recovery mode, and go back to behaving normally, such as by allowing the user to see all the recovered secrets, and to add new information to protect.